 Students whose academic record indicates challenges in past performance may be admitted to Jessup through our Freshman or Transfer Academy.
 The academy program is designed to ensure students utilize academic supports such as mentorship, career exploration, and embedded tutors to ensure success at Jessup.
-For more information, visit www.jessup.edu/learning-commons/academy.
+For more information, please connect with your admissions counselor.